tutorial

 $ yarn local-install

-Then, reload Studio to see the latest version of your extension live!
+Then, reload Foxglove to see the latest version of your extension live!

 Add the panel to your layout, load some data, and select different topics from the dropdown menu to see the interface in action: